|

 ("Homeomorphic" is the precise term for topologically "like".)

-Using the above 3 properties as axioms, it's not difficult to show by induction
+Using the above 3 properties as axioms, it's easy to show by induction

 that, if it's defined at all, the c of n-dimensional